 Freshman: You must request a final high school transcript from the high school registrar before high school graduation (and before school closes for the summer).
 Your transcript must include your final quarter grades and confirmation of your graduation.
 You must submit your final transcripts to UW Tacoma by July 1.
 If not received by July 1, a hold may be placed on your registration.

 Transfer: You must submit updated transcripts for all college coursework at least two weeks prior to your first day of instruction.

-You will get a lot of valuable information at orientation, register for classes plus have a chance to familiarize yourself with campus before classes start.
+You will get a lot of valuable information, plus have a chance to familiarize yourself with campus just before classes start.
 More information about Orientation, including how to sign up for it, will be sent separately to you.

-Stop by the Office of the Registrar in MAT 253 to get your photo taken and to get your student ID card.
+After you complete an Orientation you may stop by the Office of the Registrar in MAT 253 to get your photo taken and to get your student ID card.
 You can do this any time during normal business hours (Monday - Friday).
-You can also do this during New Student Orientation.
+You can also do this during Husky Orientation Week.